Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Introduction

-In summary, we make the following contributions. \begin{itemize} \item We design, formalize, and prove the correctness of a suspension analysis for PPLs, where the suspension requirements come from a given inference algorithm (Section~\ref{sec:sus}). \item We apply the suspension analysis to selectively CPS transform PPLs.
-Compared to full CPS, the approach significantly reduces runtime overhead resulting from unnecessary closure allocations (Section~\ref{sec:cps}). \item We implement the suspension analysis and a selective CPS transformation in the Miking CorePPL compiler.
+In summary, we make the following contributions. \begin{itemize} \item We design, formalize, and prove the correctness of a suspension analysis for PPLs, where the suspension requirements come from a given inference algorithm (Section~\ref{sec:sus}). \item We design and formalize a new selective CPS transformation for PPLs.
+Compared to full CPS, selectively CPS transforming PPL programs guided by the suspension analysis significantly reduces runtime overhead resulting from unnecessary closure allocations (Section~\ref{sec:cps}). \item We implement the suspension analysis and selective CPS transformation in the Miking CorePPL compiler.
 Unlike full CPS, selective CPS introduces challenges for probabilistic programs containing many inference problems and inference algorithm applications.
 We implement an approach that correctly applies selective CPS to such programs by extracting individual inference problems (Section~\ref{sec:implementation}). \end{itemize} Section~\ref{sec:evaluation} presents the evaluation and its results for the implementations in Miking CorePPL, Section~\ref{sec:related} discusses related work in more detail, and Section~\ref{sec:conclusion} concludes.
 We first consider a motivating example in Section~\ref{sec:motivating} and introduce the underlying PPL calculus in Section~\ref{sec:ppl}.

+\ifextended \else An extended version of the paper is available at arXiv~\cite{lunden2024suspension}.
+We use the $^\dagger$ symbol in the text to indicate that more information (e.g., proofs) is available in the extended version. \fi

 \pgfplotsset{ probplot/.style={ ytick=\empty, width=50mm, height=40mm, tick style={draw=none}, tick label style={font= }, label style={font= }, x label style={at={(axis description cs:0.5,-0.3)},anchor=north}, axis line style={draw=none}, } }